Resinchem/Robot-Car-Timer/README.md

 You can watch a video on the build process here: [ESP32 Build: An Automated Timing System for Robot Racers](https://youtu.be/EBmh5WEJYhU)

-Please refer to the [wiki](https://github.com/Resinchem/Robot-Car-Timer/wiki) (coming soon) for full information, including installation, setup, options and use of the system.
+Please refer to the [wiki](https://github.com/Resinchem/Robot-Car-Timer/wiki) for full information, including installation, setup, options and use of the system.